 Draft Messages were introduced in Dada Mail recently, allowing one to save an unfinished message to be sent at a later time.
 Many users also wanted the ability to have a message design they could use to start additional messages, and be kept around, until it was no longer needed (a draft would be removed, once the message was sent out).

-Similar to Message Drafts, Dada Mail now supports Stationary.
-Stationary are messages you can use as a starter for mailing list messages you would like to send out.
-Unlike a draft message, Stationary will be saved to be reused for as many times as you'd like.
+Similar to Message Drafts, Dada Mail now supports Stationery.
+Stationery are messages you can use as a starter for mailing list messages you would like to send out.
+Unlike a draft message, Stationery will be saved to be reused for as many times as you'd like.